History of Our Firm

 The firm is now known as The Law Offices of Steven A. Bredice PLC.

 From the 1950s through the 1990s the firm represented clients in many aspects of law, including personal injury, insurance and commercial litigation, estate planning, probate, real estate and business transactions, commercial lending, and bankruptcy, and it was the Vermont office for nationwide services to corporations and other business entities.
 Its lawyers served the community on the boards of businesses, nonprofit corporations, in public office and in the local and state bar associations.

 Over the decades, firm alumni have included—in addition to a Vermont governor—a United States senator, a federal judge, a state Supreme Court justice and three Superior Court judges.

-Since 2004 the firm has been located in Williston, a suburb of Burlington, where its practice is primarily in the areas of personal injury, insurance-related cases, wills, trusts and probate.
+Since 2004 the firm has been located in Williston, where its practice is primarily in the areas of personal injury, insurance-related cases, wills, trusts and probate.
 In 2017, we opened a second office in Jeffersonville, giving us greater flexibility as we serve clients outside Chittenden County.
 We still retain office space in Williston for the convenience of our clients closer to Burlington.